 In most states, an unwed mother of the child has automatic custody of her child/children.
 However, in Virginia, that is not the case and there is no automatic presumption of who gets child custody for either parent.
 In Virginia, unwed mothers and fathers must both go through the court to obtain legal custody of any child born.

 In the state of Virginia legal custody refers to a court order which gives either the mother or father physical custody and control of the child.
-The parent who has legal custody is given the right to control where the child lives, the child’s schooling and most other decisions regarding the child.
-Depending on the best interest the court might grant sole custody to one parent, for example, the mother or joint custody to both parents.
+The parent who has legal custody is given the right to control where the minor lives, the child’s schooling and most other decisions regarding the child.
+Depending on the best interest the court might grant sole custody to one parent, for example, the mother or joint guardianship to both parents.

 In the case only one parent has custody the court will order the other parent to pay child support.